-Datapane for Teams provides a Script Runner, which allows you to deploy Jupyter Notebooks or Python scripts and run them in the cloud with parameters.
+Datapane Enterprise provides a Script Runner, which allows you to deploy Jupyter Notebooks or Python scripts and run them in the cloud with parameters.
 This means you can generate reports in an automated fashion, in addition to creating them in your local environment.

 Once you deploy your script or notebook, it can be run in three ways:

 Scripts can be run with parameters entered through friendly web forms, which allows you to create interactive, self-service reporting tools for stakeholders.

 Scripts can generate and update reports on a schedule, allowing you to create "live" dashboards and automated reports.

 You can trigger report generation through our API, which allows you to generate reports in response to events from other tools, such as Slack and Microsoft Teams, or your own product.

 If you have a local Python script or notebook which creates a report using Datapane's